Commuter students must be permanent residents of the Boston area.

 Located in the heart of Boston, Emerson College is one of the nation’s premiere institutions of higher education devoted to communication and the arts.
 Emerson’s campus is conveniently located next to Boston Common, the nation’s oldest park.
 From Emerson, interns can walk to Boston’s best landmarks including Newbury Street, the Prudential Center, Faneuil Hall, and Quincy Market.
 The Museum of Fine Arts and Fenway Park, home of the Red Sox, are just a short train ride away.

-Interns enjoy 2 all-you-can-eat meals daily during the week, and 1 meal daily on the weekends, at the Emerson dining hall.
+Interns enjoy 2 all-you-can-eat meals daily during the week, 1 on weekends, at the Emerson dining hall.
 Vegetarian, vegan, and gluten-free options are available.
 Interns are responsible for their own lunch on workdays.

 Every day in Boston is unique, but here is a preview of what a typical weekday looks like